Tigers find road to success at home, beat A's 6-0, end skid – KION546

 Associated Press

+DETROIT (AP) — Tarik Skubal was planning to head to the mound for the game’s first pitch.
+Then he realized the Detroit Tigers were the visiting team at Comerica Park and Oakland’s Frankie Montas would be on the rubber.

+“Thank God someone mentioned it before the game, because I almost ran out there for the top of the first inning,” Skubal said.
+“Montas and I would have both been on the mound.
+It was weird, but that’s baseball.”

-DETROIT (AP) — The Detroit Tigers were the visiting team in their own ballpark in the opener of a unique doubleheader caused by Major League Baseball’s lockout, ending a 27-inning scoreless streak and a six-game skid with a 6-0 victory over the reeling Oakland Athletics on Tuesday.
+The Tigers were the visiting team in their own ballpark in the opener of a unique doubleheader caused by Major League Baseball’s lockout, ending a 27-inning scoreless streak and a six-game skid with a 6-0 victory over the reeling Athletics on Tuesday.

-In a matchup of last-place teams, Tarik Skubal (2-2) allowed three hits in seven innings. struck out five and walked three.
+In a matchup of last-place teams, Skubal (2-2) allowed three hits in seven innings, struck out five and walked three.
 Jonathan Schoop homered and scored twice, raising his batting average from .139 to .154.

+“It felt good to win,” Skubal said.
+“Their guy was really good, so I was just trying to give us a chance to stay in the game and get some late offense.”

 Under MLB’s original schedule announced last year, Detroit was to have played three games at Oakland from April 4-6 in its second series of the season.
 But the first week was postponed by the lockout, and MLB rescheduled one of the games as part of a doubleheader at Comerica Park while keeping Oakland as the home team.
 The other games are to be played as a doubleheader at the Oakland Coliseum on July 21, what was to have been an off-day during the All-Star break.